addy-ai/langdrive/markdown/docs/getting-started.md

 - `deploy`: Weather training weights should be hosted in a hosting service.
 Default False.
 - `deployToHf`: Whether traiing weights should be stored in huggingface specifically.
 Either true | false
 - `hfModelPath`: The full path to your hugging face model repo where the model should be deployed.
 Format: hugging face username/model
+- `hfTrainPath`: The full path for training environment to be created.
+Format: hugging face username/spaces_name
+- `isPrivate`: Whether the training service and model should be publicly visible.
 - `csv`: Path to shared csv training data.
 - `path`: Path to shared training data.
 - `inputPath`: Path to input training data if not shared.